top of page

 The-creator-with-her-creations-1024x682.jpeg

-Wendy Bichel began singing jazz professionally at the age of fourteen.
-After graduating from Stanford in creative writing, she sang in Europe for three years, then moved to NYC and began a career as a singer-songwriter.
-Her first musical, Love, Sex & Rock & Roll, won her a full fellowship from the famed MFA Program in Music Theatre Writing at NYU, and was commissioned by Gail Merrifield Papp of the Public Theater.
-The Public later commissioned Give Me Your Eyes, for their first festival of ten-minute musicals.
-Wendy Wonder and the Permanent Wave, about Miss Subways, was produced at the popular cabaret S.N.A.F.U. in NYC.
+After graduating from Stanford, Wendy sang jazz in Europe for three years before moving to NYC to begin a career as a singer-songwriter.
+Her first musical, Love, Sex & Rock & Roll, won her a full fellowship from the MFA Program in Music Theatre Writing, at NYU, the first of its kind.
+The show was then commissioned by Gail Merrifield Papp of the Public Theater, who later commissioned Give Me Your Eyes for the first ever festival of ten-minute musicals.
+Wendy Wonder and the Permanent Wave, about Miss Subways, was produced at S.N.A.F.U. in NYC.
 The Garden of Katan, a fantasy opera, was a collaboration with composer Andrew Wilder.
-She wrote book, music and lyrics for Dream Lovers, about fantasy in relationships — a favorite theme.
 Emir’s Adventures, a children’s musical, presents a palatable approach to death.
-The Millennium Medicine Show — The Goddess Returns, a hybrid musical/pageant, allowed her to work with the Tent Master of Cirque du Soleil.
+The Millennium Medicine Show — The Goddess Returns, is a hybrid musical/pageant, that allowed her to work with the Tent Master of Cirque du Soleil.
 Something Borrowed, Something New, a jazz memoir, was produced at the Santa Ana Theatre in San Miguel de Allende, MX.
-Bikers in Camelot, also produced in San Miguel, had its international premier in 2018 and was described by Fred Dannen, of Billboard, as “irresistible — charming premise, funny and sophisticated book, smart lyrics, and hummable melodies.
+Bikers in Camelot, produced at the San Miguel Playhouse, had its international premier in 2018 and was described by Fred Dannen, of Billboard, as “irresistible charming premise, funny and sophisticated book, smart lyrics, and hummable melodies.
 It merits a spot in the standard repertoire of small-cast musicals."
-Bichel is currently working on Are You Dying to Live with Me, a two-character vampire musical, that looks at the pros and cons of immortality.
+Bichel is currently working on Are You Dying to Live with Me, a vampire pas de deux, about the pros and cons of immortality.

 WRITER